 Luckily, many organizations still dedicate themselves to social cohesion, bridging differences and interfacing with government decision-makers to voice the interests of every day citizens.
 Since these organizations are so important to a flourishing democracy, we must make sure they thrive even when their local context is challenging and their governments fail to welcome the role they play in channeling citizens’ needs.
 It’s hard work to keep going in the face of these challenges – so they need accompaniment to stay resilient!

-Recognizing this need for accompaniment – PartnersGlobal, in partnership with CIVICUS, has developed the Resiliency+ (R+) Framework.
+Recognizing this need – PartnersGlobal, in partnership with CIVICUS, has developed the Resiliency+ (R+) Framework.
 R+ is aimed at building the resiliency of civil society, strengthening its position as a cornerstone of modern democracy.
 Drawn from interviews with over 45 civic leaders, donor representatives, and academic experts, the R+ Framework identifies key elements that make organizations strong within the context of difficult political environments.